How to create customer personas: 5 steps + template

 Alternatively, you could fetch locations and languages data, among other user data, from Google Analytics.
 By going through Audience reports, you get to geo insights, specifically languages and locations.
 Armed with those, you can complete your customer personas with further demographic info.

-Pain points and goals are the psychological characteristics that go into a buyer persona and help marketers understand customers' motivations in relation to particular products.
+Pain points are the psychological characteristics that go into a buyer persona and help marketers understand customers' motivations in relation to particular products.
 Psychological characteristics are the trickiest to study even through face-to-face interviews, let alone questionnaires or opinion polls.

 Behavioral characteristics of a buyer persona are meant to illustrate patterns of behavior meaningful to the marketing journey you're creating.
 A common technique used by marketers to establish behavioral patterns of their ideal customer is constructing a day-in-the-life.
 As the name suggests, it serves the purpose of describing a daily sequence of events and activities your buyer persona would go through, therefore establishing how your products or services could be of use to them.